 We highly recommended that cell samples be run shortly after the sample preparation has been completed.
-While some cell types have been shown to yield stable results for up to 2 hours after staining with the Muse® Multi-Caspase Reagent, the stability of individual cell types may vary.
+While some cell types have been shown to yield stable results for up to 3 hours after staining with the Muse® Caspase-3/7 Reagent, the stability of individual cell types may vary.

-Time considerations: The process of staining cells with the Muse MultiCaspase Reagent and the recommended protocol takes 30 to 45 minutes.
-Acquiring data on your Guava® Muse Cell Analyzer takes less than 3 minutes per sample, depending on the cell concentration and desired number of events to acquire.
+Time considerations: The process of staining cells with the Muse[®] Caspase-3/7 Reagent and the recommended protocol will take 30 to 45 minutes.
+Acquiring data on your Guava[®] Muse Cell Analyzer takes less than 3 minutes per sample depending on the cell concentration and desired number of events to acquire.
 However, preparing cells for testing may require periodic maintenance and cultivation.
-Once you cultivate the proper number of cells for the experiment, it takes an additional 2 to 48 hours of culture with various inducers to stimulate detectable caspase activity.
+Once you cultivate the proper number of cells for your experiment, it takes an additional 2 to 48 hours of culture with various inducers to stimulate detectable apoptosis.